Nafay1010/Flex_Project/README.md

 # Flex_Project
-Download the Word file 'Readme.docx'
+Download the Word file 'Readme.docx' given in the folder